 - I can’t drive it

-We love our motorhome, we really do.
-But there are some things about it which just don't work for us- and most of them revolve around the weight/ size.
+We loved our motorhome, we really did.
+But there are some things about it which just didn’t work for us- and most of them revolve around the weight/ size of owning a motorhome over 3.5 tonnes.

 Reduced speed limit for motorhomes over 3.5 tonnes

 One of the biggest problems is the reduced speed limits for vehicles over 3.5 tonnes.
-We do a LOT of driving both in UK and Europe and having to almost double our journey time can be frustrating.
+We do a LOT of driving both in the UK and Europe.
+So, having to almost double our journey time during a UK road trip can be frustrating.
 You can find a list of European speed limits here.

 Vignettes/ Toll passes